-The terms of the Amended and Restated Senior Credit Facility, the indenture governing the 6.625% Senior Notes, the indenture governing the 5 1/8% Senior Notes and the indenture governing the 5 1/8% Senior Notes restrict our ability to incur but do not prohibit us from incurring significant additional indebtedness in the future.
-As of June 30, 2013, we had the ability to borrow an additional \$346.8 million under the revolver portion of our Amended and Restated Senior Credit Facility after applying the limitations and restrictions in our debt covenants and subject to our satisfying the relevant borrowing conditions under the Amended and Restated Senior Credit

-Facility.
-We also have the ability to borrow an additional \$350 million under the accordion feature of the Amended and Restated Senior Credit Facility subject to lender demand, prevailing market conditions and satisfying relevant borrowing conditions.
-Also, we may refinance all or a portion of our indebtedness, including borrowings under the Amended and Restated Senior Credit Facility, the 6.625% Senior Notes, the 5 1/8% Senior Notes or the 5 7/8% Senior Notes.
+The terms of the indentures governing the 6.625% Senior Notes, the 5.125% Senior Notes and the 5 $\frac{7}{8}$ % Senior Notes and of the Senior Credit Facility restrict our ability to incur but do not prohibit us from incurring significant additional indebtedness in the future.
+As of December 31, 2013, we had the ability to borrow an additional \$299.0 million under the revolver portion of the Senior Credit Facility after applying the limitations and restrictions in our debt covenants and subject to our satisfying the relevant borrowing conditions under the Senior Credit Facility.
+We also would have the ability to increase the Senior Credit Facility by an additional \$350 million subject to lender demand, prevailing market conditions and satisfying relevant borrowing conditions.
+Also, we may refinance all or a portion of our indebtedness, including borrowings under the Senior Credit Facility, the 6.625% Senior Notes, the 5.125% Senior Notes and the 5 $\frac{7}{8}$ % Senior Notes.
 The terms of such refinancing may be less restrictive and permit us to incur more indebtedness than we can now.
 If new indebtedness is added to our and our subsidiaries' current debt levels, the related risks that we and they now face related to our significant level of indebtedness could intensify.

-The covenants in the Amended and Restated Senior Credit Facility and the covenants in the indentures governing the 6.625% Senior Notes, the $5 \frac{1}{8}$ % Senior Notes and the $5 \frac{7}{8}$ % Senior Notes impose significant operating and financial restrictions which may adversely affect our ability to operate our business.
+The covenants in the indentures governing the 6.625% Senior Notes, the 5.125% Senior Notes, and the 5.78% Senior Notes and the Senior Credit Facility impose significant operating and financial restrictions which may adversely affect our ability to operate our business.

-The covenants in the Amended and Restated Senior Credit Facility and the covenants in the indentures governing the 6.625% Senior Notes, $5\frac{1}{8}$ % Senior Notes and the $5\frac{7}{8}$ % Senior Notes impose significant operating and financial restrictions on us and certain of our subsidiaries, which we refer to as restricted subsidiaries.
+The indentures governing the 6.625% Senior Notes, the 5.125% Senior Notes, and the 5 7/8% Senior Notes and the Senior Credit Facility impose significant operating and financial restrictions on us and certain of our subsidiaries, which we refer to as restricted subsidiaries.
 These restrictions limit our ability to, among other things:

 - · incur additional indebtedness;

-- pay dividends and or distributions on our capital stock, repurchase, redeem or retire our capital stock, prepay subordinated indebtedness and
+- pay dividends or distributions on our capital stock, repurchase, redeem or retire our capital stock, prepay subordinated indebtedness and make investments:

-make investments:

 - issue preferred stock of subsidiaries;

 - guarantee other indebtedness;

 - create liens on our assets;

 - transfer and sell assets;

-- make capital expenditures above certain limits;
+- · make capital expenditures above certain limits;

 - create or permit restrictions on the ability of our restricted subsidiaries to pay dividends or make other distributions to us;

 - enter into sale/leaseback transactions;

 - enter into transactions with affiliates; and

-- merge or consolidate with another company or sell all or substantially all of our assets.
+- · merge or consolidate with another company or sell all or substantially all of our assets.